ericzhu105/academia-site/README.md

 # acedemia-site

+## Welcome!
-## Welcome this is the project that is working to change our old website to a fresher look.
+### This is the project that is working to change our old website to a fresher look.

 Also testing the capabilities of github.